openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/client.md

 ### Heartbeat

-Some devices require a periodic heartbeat message to remain in a remotely managed mode.
-Typically, a specific register must be read, some bits inverted and written back.
-The adapter can handle this functionality with the `heartbeats` configuration parameter.
+Some devices require a periodic heartbeat message to remain in remote management mode.
+Typically, a specific register must be read then some bits inverted and written back.
+The Adapter can handle this functionality with the `heartbeats` configuration parameter.
 A list of indices to perform the heartbeat on is specified, as well as the period and the mask to use for inverting the bits.
 Here is an example for a device with a single heartbeat register: